parmstro/selinuxlab/README.md

 ## Cases covered:

-- Setting wromg permissions to /etc/shadow and see that SELinux prevents information disclosure by a CGI script trying to read the shadow file
+- Setting wrong permissions to /etc/shadow and see that SELinux prevents information disclosure by a CGI script trying to read the shadow file
 - Setting up an NFS Server with protocol version 4.2 which exports SElinux file contexts
 - Setting up a simple SMB Server for two use cases: Home directory mount and mount of a generic share
 - Installation of a Tomcat server with a example application to be confined